akane0915/question-answer-board/README.md

 As a developer, have you ever found yourself in a situation where you are stuck and need help?
 Good news is that the development community is full of people more than willing to lend a hand.
 This application makes it convenient and quick for developers to reach out to the development community for help.
 It allows the user to submit a coding question and then allows other developers to post answers to that question!

 This app is written in Ember with Ember Data stored in Firebase.
-Its structure is outlined below:
+There is complete CRUD functionality for both Questions and Answers (with the exception of updating an answer).
+The application structure is outlined below.
+The relationship between Question and Answers is one-to-many.

 Models:
   1. Question